 - Is exercise for osteoporosis patients different than exercise for the general population?

 - What type of strength training osteoporosis exercises should I incorporate into my program?

-- Do I have a specific osteoporosis exercise prescription, osteoporosis exercise guidelines or osteoporosis exercise plan for people who visit my Physiotherapy clinic?
+- Do I have a specific osteoporosis exercise prescription, osteoporosis exercise guidelines or osteoporosis exercise plan for people who consult with me?